 Now, Religion in the News, a report and comment on religious trends and events being covered by the media.
-This week’s item is from the Raleigh, North Carolina […] News Observer, June 3, 2005, with a headline: Churches Unite on the Left.
-Determined not to let conservative Christians dominate the faith fourteen area churches have banded together to convince wavering believers there is more than one way to be a Christian.
-Progressive Churches is the name of the new coalition and it has taken out a catchy ad running in several area newspapers.
-The group also has a website www.progressivechurches.org.
-“Almost given up on Christianity, it reads, We understand.”
-The coalition has so far identified three common issues, the inclusion of gays and lesbians, the need to protect the environment and the desire to be more responsible global citizens.
-We feel the primary understanding of Christianity in main stream America is that of the evangelical right, said the Reverend Doug Long, the pastor of North Raleigh United, a United Church of Christ congregation.
-We want people to know there are Christians who think of things in a different way.
+This week’s item is from the Raleigh, North Carolina […] News Observer, June 3, 2005, with the headline, “Churches Unite on the Left.
+Determined not to let conservative Christians dominate the faith, 14 area churches have banded together to convince wavering believers there is more than one way to be a Christian.
+Progressive Churches is the name of the new coalition, and it has taken out a catchy ad running in several area newspapers.
+The group also has a website: www.progressivechurches.org.
+‘Almost given up on Christianity?’ it reads.
+‘We understand.’
+The coalition has so far identified three common issues: the inclusion of gays and lesbians, the need to protect the environment, and the desire to be more responsible global citizens.
+‘We feel the primary understanding of Christianity in mainstream America is that of the evangelical Right,’ said the Reverend Doug Long, the pastor of North Raleigh United, a United Church of Christ congregation.
+‘We want people to know there are Christians who think of things in a different way.’
 The churches belonging to seven different Protestant denominations do not agree on all the values issues so prominent in the news.
-But that’s the point, they say, they don’t have to.
+‘But that’s the point,’ they say.
+‘They don’t have to.’”

 On the other hand, progressive Christianity?
-It seems to me these who are trying to separate themselves from what they perceive as the Christian right, or whatever it might be.
-Don’t they need to go by a standard?
-Is there a standard of what Christianity is and if we are going to be different with regard to what the world is doing or what professing Christianity is all about, that we go by the Bible, does that make sense?
+It seems to me these who are trying to separate themselves from what they perceive as the “Christian Right,” or whatever it might be, don’t they need to go by a standard?
+Isn’t there a standard of what Christianity is, and if we’re going to be different with regard to what the world’s doing, or what professing Christianity is all about, that we go by the Bible?
+Does that make sense?
+[Laughs]

-The Bible is very clear on that.
-Then it says, The need to protect the environment.
-Well, we need to protect the environment, but there again Tom, we have a great concern for endangered species, for example.
-And you know my line, I just joke about it, endangered species?
-I thought that’s how evolution worked, these people are evolutionists, why are they worried about endangered species, it doesn’t make sense.
-So, these people would go along with evolution, it’s a denial of God the Creator, it’s a denial of the Word of God.
+Dave: The Bible is very clear on that.
+Then it says, “…the need to protect the environment.”
+Well, we need to protect the environment, but there again, Tom, we have a great concern for endangered species, for example.
+And you know my line - I just joke about it - endangered species?
+I thought that’s how evolution worked.
+These people are evolutionists.
+Why are they worried about endangered species?
+It doesn’t make sense.
+So these people would go along with evolution; it’s a denial of God the Creator, it’s a denial of the Word of God.

-Dave, the point is they have no Biblical standard, no standard of what God desires.
+Tom: Dave, the point is they have no Biblical standard, no standard of what God desires.

-So, it’s your opinion against my opinion, and that will never work.
+Dave: So it’s your opinion against my opinion, and that will never work.